precice/precice.github.io/pages/docs/installation/installation-vm.md

 Change this clicking on the `Keyboard` link on the Desktop, removing the already added en-us layout, and adding yours.

+### Adjusting the window scaling

+Does everything appear tiny on your high-resolution screen?
+Adjust the window scaling:

+1. Click on the start menu (top-left corner)
+2. Click on "Settings" (left bar, second from bottom)
+3. Click on "Appearance" (right bar, fourth from top)
+4. Click on "Settings" (rightmost tab)
+5. Adjust the "Window Scaling" to 2x (bottommost drop-down)
+6. Cancel your ophthalmologist appointment. 😎

 ### Installing additional software

 You can install additional software using `sudo apt install <package>`,